docker/docs/datacenter/dtr/2.4/guides/admin/configure/use-your-own-tls-certificates.md

 If you're using certificates issued by a globally trusted certificate authority, any web browser or client tool should now trust DTR.
-If you're using an internal certificate authority, you'll need to configure your system to trust that certificate authority.
+If you're using an internal certificate authority, configure your system to trust that certificate authority.

 ## Where to go next